danicat/read.dbc/README.md

 ## Contact Info

 If you have any questions, please contact me at [daniela.petruzalek@gmail.com](mailto:daniela.petruzalek@gmail.com).
-You may also follow me on [Twitter](https://twitter.com/danicat83).

 ## Developer Information